accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Primary control (of a time-based media)

-Primary control functions are the basic functions of a media player: play, pause, stop, sound control.
+Primary control functions are the basic functions of a media player: play, pause, stop, audio control.

 ### Q